yifanwww/template-electron-react/README.md

 - Check out [NPM Scripts] to know how to use the `npm` scripts of this project.
 - You can learn more in the [Create React App documentation].
 - To learn React, check out the [React documentation].
-- To modify this project configurations, check out [Modify This Project Configurations].

 <!-- link list -->